Vertical conveyor: Discontinuous and continuous conveyors (Vertical Reciprocating Conveyors)

-Types of VRCs (Vertical Reciprocating Conveyors)

-VRCs can typically be put into two categories of products: modular and custom.

-Modular VRCs or Material Lifts are made to a common width and height so that it can be used in a wide variety of different customers without design modifications.
-Modular VRCs were first developed in 2000 by Custom Industrial Products.

-Modular VRCs are usually lower cost and can be installed faster than custom VRCs.

-Custom VRCs are designed and fabricated to fit the specific needs of a factory, warehouse, distribution center, etc. Other unique specs range from size of carriage or platform, shaft height, width, and lifting capacity.
-There are many types of custom lifts: Cantilever, Straddle and Four Post.

 Spiral conveyor

 The advantage of a spiral conveyor is that it can be used with a minimum amount of control software since it is continuously running, unlike o-lifts or platform elevators that require controls to time the indeed of the products to coincide with the arrival of a platform.
 If a product has to be supported so that it is flat during transport, this will only be possible if the belt is wider than the product.
 The drive motor of a spiral conveyor does not always need to be controlled with a frequency regulator.
 Spiral conveyors can deliver three times the throughput of an o-lift or platform elevator due to the ability to run continuously.
 3500-5000 shipping cases or cartons per hour are normal speeds for a spiral conveyor, while lifts handle these products with a throughput of only 1200-1500 CPH.

 Besides this the spiral conveyor is also a lot safer in operation and does not require safety fencing while o-lifts and platform elevators need to provide fencing in order to be safety compliant.
 Due to the moving platforms that could tear off a limb of not shielded by fencing.
 This makes platform lifts, if you include the fencing footprint, much larger in footprint than a spiral conveyor.